leaningtech/labs/sites/cheerpx/src/content/docs/12-reference/00-CheerpX.Linux/00-create.md

 }
 ```

-The following sections provide details on each available option within `NetworkInterface`, along with example usages.
+The following sections provide details on each available option within the Tailscale `NetworkInterface`, along with example usages.

 #### `authKey`